 Comitê Executivo AQHA 2018

-The 2022-2023 American Quarter Horse Association Executive Committee was elected at the 2022 AQHA Convention in Las Vegas.
+The 2023-2024 American Quarter Horse Association Executive Committee was elected at the 2023 AQHA Convention in Fort Worth.
 Though AQHA operates primarily upon the decisions of its members through the board of directors, the five-person Executive Committee is responsible for implementing important decisions and governing AQHA between the annual meetings of the membership and the board.
 The Executive Committee convenes throughout the year to conduct and manage the business of AQHA.

 The AQHA Executive Committee – consisting of a president, first vice president, second vice president and two additional members – is elected each year by the board at the convention.
 Each member serves a term of one year until the selection of his/her successor.